Blackburn Lake Sanctuary: Recreation

-Throughout the park's history, much of the recreation in the park revolved around the lake, however today recreation revolves around the appreciation of the Australian native flora, much of which has been regenerated over time.
+Throughout the park's modern history, much of the recreation in the park revolved around the lake, however today recreation revolves around the appreciation of the Australian native flora, much of which has been regenerated over time.
 The park is popular with bushwalkers.
-Cycling is also popular but is usually only partaken locally as the park does not host a cycling through-route trail.
+Cycling is also popular and is usually only partaken locally as the park does not host a cycling through-route trail.

+In conjunction with the City of Whitehouse, volunteer support an education program with activities for children and adults.